FIDE Test: What Are the Questions for the B1 Speaking Part (Parler) ?

 Tip: When you describe an experience, start by saying when it happened, then explain what you did, and finish by giving your opinion or feelings.
 Use time markers like d'abord, ensuite, puis, à la fin.

-In this part, you’ll explain what steps you took in a process — for example, administrative procedures when you arrived in Switzerland.
+In this part, you will explain what steps you took in a process — for example, administrative procedures when you arrived in Switzerland.

 Example questions: